GabeScott/standard-works-vault/General Conference/1978 October - The Gospel Makes People Happy.md

 # The Gospel Makes People Happy

-*By Teddy E. Brewerton - Of the First Quorum of the Seventy*
+By Elder Teddy E. Brewerton - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1978 General Conference*